 Forty-one of the 48 months of residency will be spent in required core clinical rotations.
 The remaining months will be used for elective time and laboratory or clinical research.
-Six months of dedicated research time will be approved for 3rd year residents who are interested in laboratory or clinical research.
+Six months of dedicated research time will be approved for third year residents who are interested in laboratory or clinical research.

 There are many intradepartmental and interdepartmental conferences and tumor boards to attend.
 It is essential to the success of our teaching program that our residents attend all departmental conferences and all interdepartmental conferences appropriate for each rotation.
 They are designed to teach all levels of trainee, and accomplish important patient care functions on a daily basis.
-Residents are expected to present new patients seen the day before, or earlier, to the group.
-It is expected that any pertinent radiographs will be shown during the case presentation in the conference room.
-Handouts (paper or electronic) are mandatory for prepared presentations.

 A few highlights from our teaching format include the following: